danielward27/flowjax/docs/getting_started.rst

 Distributions and bijections are PyTrees, registered through `equinox <https://github.com/patrick-kidger/equinox/>`_ modules.
 This allows us to use JAX/equinox operations on them.
-For instance, to define a batch of independent but non-identically distributed distributions, we can vectorize the initialization:
+For instance, to define a batch of independent but non-identically distributed distributions, we can vectorize the initialization

 .. doctest::